climatedu/climatedu/data/course/transportation.md

 <textarea data-unit="6" data-key="1" id="6.1" placeholder="Enter your response here." onblur="updateResponse(this)" oninput="editedResponse(this)"></textarea>

+This next graphic comparatively maps emissions by country:

 ![Map of emissions by country](./images/6-countries.png)

 **Q: Take a look at three of the countries you see in the graphic.
 Research what factors (like agriculture, manufacturing, or others) contribute to the emissions from those three countries.**

 <textarea data-unit="6" data-key="2" id="6.2" placeholder="Enter your response here." onblur="updateResponse(this)" oninput="editedResponse(this)"></textarea>

+This final graphic shows countries' comparative emissions, this time organized by income level:

 ![Countries organized by income level](./images/6-income.png)